AnimeshDeb/BlueSky_Bot/README.md

 - Create an account
 - Post content automatically and regularly to the platform

-### Current Status (1/19/2025)
+### Current Status (1/21/2025)
-- Fixed bugs relating to api calls from client to server.
-Now client can make a call to /signup successfully.
-I also finished refactoring the endpoints in the server.
+- Added password requirments and finished password verification.
+- Now when user signs up successfully, their information gets stored into the database (email and hashed password).